sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 Whenever this failure happens:

 - Both HA data channel and data plane channel will stop working, as they all go through the back panel ports.
 This will cause peer lost SAI notification happen.
-- HA control channel will be still working, and HA agent can still talk to syncd.
+- HA control channel will be still working, and `hamgrd` can still talk to syncd.
 - Port/serdes will be monitored by pmon on DPU side.
 Depending on how the monitor is implemented, we will see this failure soon and use it as signal to react on it.

 To mitigate this issue, we can: